JuliaPackaging/BinDeps.jl/README.md

 # The high level interface - built in providers

-We have already seen the `Homebrew`, `Cairo` and `Yum` providers, which all take a string naming the package as their data argument.
+We have already seen the `AptGet`, and `Yum` providers, which all take a string naming the package as their data argument.
 The other build-in providers are:

  * Sources